 Individuals should consult their medical specialist before taking these drugs with Ritalin:

-If individuals take antihistamines with Ritalin, no severe side effects should arise.
-Antihistamines like diphenhydramine (brand name is Benadryl®) do not pose a risk of problematic drug interactions.
+If individuals take antihistamines with methylphenidate, no severe side effects should arise.
+Antihistamines like diphenhydramine (Benadryl®) do not pose a risk of problematic drug interactions.

 In one study exploring antihistamines (cetirizine) and Ritalin, investigators found that positive results in allergic rhinitis and ADHD symptom relief.
 This means that using both drugs was more effective in treating these conditions than when taken alone.